nikhil-mk/f18/documentation/ImplementingASemanticCheck.md

 functions with dummy arguments whose `INTENT` is `INTENT(OUT)` or `INTENT(INOUT)`.
 I implemented this semantic check.
-Specifically, I changed the compiler to emit an error message if an active DO variable was passed to a dummy argument of a function with INTENT(OUT).
+Specifically, I changed the compiler to emit an error message if an active DO variable was passed to a dummy argument of a FUNCTION with INTENT(OUT).
 Similarly, I had the compiler emit a warning if an active DO variable was passed to a dummy argument with INTENT(INOUT).
-Previously, I had implemented similar checks for subroutine calls.
+Previously, I had implemented similar checks for SUBROUTINE calls.

 # Creating a test